Register by March 14th to get $20 off day camp & $40 off overnight camp!

 Partial financial assistance may be available for students who need it.
 To request assistance, please follow the directions listed in the Financial Aid Request form, which is located on the right hand side of this page.
 If you have any questions about the process, please call us at 706-542-3537 or email us at questions [at] georgiacenter [dot] uga [dot] edu.

-Sarah Heim earned her B.A. in English with an emphasis on novel studies at the University of Georgia and is currently working on her M.A.T. in Secondary English Education at UGA.
-Sarah's main areas of study include contemporary British and American literature, novel theory, and graphic novels.
-During the academic year, Sarah teaches several courses for the UGA-Duke Talent Identification Program (TIP) programs in Athens.
-This is Sarah's first year as a Summer Academy instructor.
+Sarah Heim earned a B.A. in English with an emphasis on novel studies and her M.A.T. in Secondary English Education, both from the University of Georgia.
+Sarah's main areas of emphasis include contemporary British and American literature, novel theory, and graphic novels.
+She currently works as a high school English teacher in Buras, Louisiana and has also taught several courses for the UGA-Duke Talent Identification Program (TIP) programs here at UGA.
+This is Sarah's second year as a Summer Academy instructor.

 Students are welcome to bring laptops to class.
 Student without laptops will spend time in the computer lab and should bring a jump drive to save their work.
 We will have notebooks and pens available for use, but students are welcome to bring their own writing notebooks to camp if they wish.
 A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.